tsweet77/intention-repeater-wifi/README.md

-# intention-repeater-wifi
+# Intention Repeater WiFi Broadcaster
-The Intention Repeater WiFi broadcasts through Wifi your intention, repeatedly.
+The Intention Repeater WiFi Broadcaster broadcasts through Wifi your intention, repeatedly.
+It is a standalone utility, based on ideas from the original Intention Repeater, but for WiFi.